owings1/GoTableaux/readme.md

 The example web interface uses [CakePHP](http://www.cakephp.org), which is released under the MIT license.
 See readme.md in the www directory for more information.

 GoTableaux uses [Simple Test](http://simpletest.org), which is released under the GNU Lesser General Public License v2.1.

+The [API Documentation](http://logic.dougowings.net/doc) is generated using [PhpDocumentor 2](http://www.phpdoc.org/), which is released under the MIT license.